Ajay-Chopra/EPL-Trasnfer-Market/README.md

 ### Analyzing the Player-Rankings Data ###

-Using the FIFA player rankings from 2018 and 2017, I examined how final league position of clubs Europe's top five leagues was affected based on the rankings of the club's best, median and worst ranked player.
+Using the FIFA player rankings from 2018 and 2017, I examined how final league position of clubs in Europe's top five leagues was affected based on the rankings of the club's best, median and worst ranked player.
 Specifically, I use a multiple linear regression to examine variability based on these predictors.

 #### Results of the Model ####